Your Cart is Empty

 By Doreen Kleinschmidt, CSYT

 Our bodies deserve at least the same care as our cars.
 We acquire our bodies immediately upon birth and keep them our whole lives and drop them off when we are done with them.
 With our cars, we make sure we do everything we can to keep them safe and smoothly running.
 We consult our manuals to find the guidelines for successful car ownership and then follow the suggestions.

 Now don’t you wish someone would give you the manual for care and maintenance of your human body and its parts?
 Svaroopa Yoga offers just that, a “manual” for how to keep us in good running condition and how to get and keep what Svaroopa calls “core openings.”
-Svaroopa Yoga was stylized by Rama Berch of California some thirty years ago and is rapidly becoming one of the major styles of hatha yoga in practice today.
+Svaroopa Yoga was stylized by Swami Nirmalananda Saraswati some thirty years ago and is a rapidly growing styles of hatha yoga in practice today.